-A user fee charge is applied (refer to the rates set up in the Rehabiliation Sector Room Rental Policy, available in the Rehabilitation Sector Office) and a damage deposit of \$250.00 is required in advance for booking a laboratory.
-Any additional supplies other than the permanent equipment in the laboratory are at the user's own cost.
-Clean up, re-arrangement of furniture and equipment, and prevention of damage are also the user's responsibility.
-Please contact Ningsha Zhong if you have any questions about the Guidelines.
+A user fee charge is applied (refer to the rates set up in the Rehabilitation Sector Room Rental Policy, available in the Rehabilitation Sector Office).
+Any additional supplies other than the permanent equipment in the clinical skills lab are at the user's own cost.
+Clean up, re-arrangement of furniture and equipment and prevention of damage are also the user's responsibility.
+The Department reserves the right to charge for any damages made by the users.